 Most have a £10 deposit minimum, PaySafeCard can be used with as little as £1.
 Withdrawals are also generally £10 minimum and the processing time is fantastic, usually within one day or less.

 The customer experience at the betting end is good, but it is matched by an excellent service at the other end too.
 Support comes via live chat, email, phone, and social media, and it’s available in various languages throughout the day until 10.30 UK time.

 The Bet-At-Home Site

-The site also has a nice navigation feature listing ‘todays bets’ and ‘tomorrows bets’, this sounds like a simple thing but many bookies don’t do this.
+The site also has a nice navigation feature listing ‘today’s bets’ and ‘tomorrows bets’, this sounds like a simple thing but many bookies don’t do this.
 The site also has easy to find and use terms through player guides as well as results, live scores and statistics areas.

-Bet-at-home do not have any long running offers but will run event specific money back and free bet promotions for major events.
+Bet-at-home do not have any long running offers but will occasionally run event specific money back and free bet promotions for major events.
 The model of bet-at-home is a little more like BetVictor than Paddy Power, striving to give customers continuous good value ahead of flashy offers.

 The nice thing about this bookmaker is they don’t pretend to be British, they are an unashamedly European betting site with a UK license.
 Many other operators try to make out they are as British as pint of ale when in fact there is very little bulldog under the bonnet.

-Honesty and openness prevails with bet-at-home and this is rather refreshing.
-Bet-at-home do what you see on the tin.
-They have a clean and open sportsbook with live betting, great odds, all major markets covered and some minor markets too.
+Honesty and openness prevail with these guys and this is rather refreshing.
+Bet-at-home do what you see on the tin: offer a clean and open sportsbook with live betting, great odds, all major markets covered and some minor markets too.
 If you are a standard punter or bettor looking for different lines to wager on then this bookmaker would make a welcome addition to your portfolio.